XGovFormBuilder/digital-form-builder/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] I have rebased onto master and there are no code conflicts
+- [ ] I have checked deployments are working in all environments
+- [ ] I have updated the architecture diagrams as per Contribute.md